A Case for Mediation in Resolving Civil Disputes

 During a civil dispute, it is important to weigh up the options for resolution carefully.
 There is a range of alternative dispute resolution methods, including mediation, which may help you avoid protracted and costly court action.
 While not appropriate in all contexts, mediation can help you overcome your dispute cost-effectively and quickly, and importantly can help preserve your long-term relationship – which may be especially desirable for neighbours, friends, or those who work together.

-Bennett Griffin are award-winning Solicitors based in West Sussex with offices in central Worthing and Ferring.
-Our experienced and specialist Solicitors offer a comprehensive service and will work with you in an honest, considered, and practical manner.
+Bennett Griffin are award-winning Solicitors based in West Sussex.
+From our office in central Worthing our experienced and specialist Solicitors offer a comprehensive service and will work with you in an honest, considered, and practical manner.
 Our civil dispute resolution Solicitors can advise and assist you in relation to resolving a civil dispute.
 Please contact us on 01903 229 999 or by email at email@example.com for more information.